 Green Bean Dog also makes a variety of hemp dog collars with a decorative ribbon exterior.
 Handmade in the USA in Santa Barbara, CA, USA, these cute collars come in a variety of styles and color combos, so you’ll find the perfect one for your pooch.

-5. Organic Cotton and Hemp Dog Collars by Bohemi Crafted
+5. Bohemi Crafted Organic Cotton and Hemp Dog Collars

 Mandy Wilson makes eco-friendly dog collars, and leashes, and other accessories in her workshop in Sydney, Australia.
 These colorful pastel collars are made with an organic hemp base and an organic cotton ribbon that’s dyed with eco-friendly inks.
 A stainless steel quick release buckle completes the look.